GDQuest/website/content/docs/guidelines/best-practices/godot-gdscript/_index.md

 **Do not** repeat words in the method's name and its arguments.
 E.g. write `Inventory.add(item)`, not `Inventory.add_item(item)`.
 The same goes for signals.

-Use plain verbs instead of repeating the class's name in signals:
+Use plain verbs instead of repeating the class name in signals:

 ```gdscript
 class_name Event